mui/material-ui/test/regressions/README.md

 ## Rendered UI

+The composition of all tests happens in `./index.js`.
 The rendered UI is either:

 1. located inside a separate file in `./fixtures` and written as a React component.